- 1 My Failed Attempts at Dunking (and it wasn’t even my fault)

 Does Vert Shock Really Work?

-Vert Shock is no magic pill, it’s not a program you can take lightly, and it’s definitely not one of those “Get 50-inch vertical jump doing nothing but sitting on your couch” programs – so don’t expect it to work if YOU don’t work.
+Vert Shock is no magic pill.
+It’s not a program you can take lightly, and it’s definitely not one of those “Get 50-inch vertical jump doing nothing but sitting on your butt” programs – so don’t expect it to work if YOU don’t work.

-The workouts are very hard at times, and you have to be willing to train intensely and work your butt off if you really want to add BIG inches to your vertical.
+The workouts are very hard at times, and you have to be willing to train intensely and work your ass off if you really want to add BIG inches to your vert.

 What motivated me here was the fact that I kept adding up inches when taking measurements every week.